 This is why there is something called Restart via Gate in the oscillator (OSC) tab.
 If enabled, each oscillator will start at a specific phase position defined by sliders next to each oscillator in the grid below the Restart via Gate function.
 As you can see, the sliders shift the phase in degrees from 0 to 360.

 Simple Massive patch – without Restart via Gate

 Same patch – with restart and sliders moved to unity

 Same patch – sliders moved to different positions

 The concepts I have discussed should help you get better mix results.
-I was careful to talk strictly about phase in the context of sampling and electronic production because there is a lot of substantial content on phasing (like phase-friendly mic placement and reflectivity treatment) already our there.
-If you are recording guitar or vocal parts, it would be beneficial to make sure the phases are aligned and the mics are placed in positions conducive to healthy phase relationships.
-This is a tedious task to try to do digitally, one that may require you to go to every note and align them individually.
-With that being said, the task should have a very positive impact on the overall mix.
+To be sure, I was careful to talk strictly about phase in the context of sampling and electronic production because there is a lot of substantial content on phasing (like phase-friendly mic placement and reflectivity treatment) already our there.
+If you are recording guitar or vocal parts, make sure the phases are aligned and the mics are placed in positions conducive to healthy phase relationships.
+However, this is a tedious task to try to do digitally, one that may require you to go to every note and align them individually.